 (B) The course either has been presented by an accredited (Commission on Colleges or a regional accreditation association) college or university that offers distance education programs in other disciplines, or has received either the American Council on Education's Program on Non-Collegiate Sponsored Instruction (ACE/PONSI) approval for college credit or the Appraiser Qualifications Board's approval through the AQB Course Approval Program; is equivalent to a minimum of twenty-five (25) classroom hours in length and meets the requirements for real estate appraisal related courses established by the Appraiser Qualifications Board; and an individual successfully completes a written examination proctored by an official approved by the presenting college or university or by the sponsoring organization consistent with the requirements of the course accreditation.

 AUTHORITY: sections 339.509 and 339.517, RSMo Supp.
 1998.
-This rule originally filed as 4 CSR 245-6.030.
 Original rule filed Sept.
 1, 1998, effective Feb.
 28, 1999.
-Moved to 20 CSR 2245-6.030, effective Aug.
-28, 2006.

 Original authority: 339.509, RSMo 1990, amended 1998 and 339.517, RSMo 1990, amended 1990, 1993, 1998.